lukelarue/losiento/project_spec.md

       - Draws from an authoritative deck, uses the rules engine (`get_legal_moves` / `apply_move`) to apply card behavior, and advances the turn.
       - Enforces basic turn ownership (`not_your_turn`, `not_in_game`) and game lifecycle (`game_not_started`, `game_over`).
       - Implements card `2` extra-draw behavior.
+      - Uses a shared move-selection helper that interprets a `clientMovePayload` provided in the HTTP body:
-      - Supports an optional `payload.moveIndex` (0-based) allowing the client to select among legal moves for the drawn card; when `moveIndex` is missing or invalid, the first legal move is used.
+        - Supports `payload.moveIndex` (0-based) to pick a specific move out of the legal moves list.
+        - Also supports `payload.move` as a structured descriptor (e.g. `{ pawnId, targetPawnId, secondaryPawnId, direction, steps, secondaryDirection, secondarySteps }`) which is matched against fields of the engine `Move` objects.
+        - If there is **exactly one** legal move, the payload may be omitted and that move is applied.
+        - If there are **multiple** legal moves and the payload is missing or does not uniquely match any legal move, `play_move` raises a validation error (e.g. `move_selection_required`, `invalid_move_selection_*`).
     - `bot_step(...)`:
       - Verifies it is a bot’s turn and then draws and applies a card for that bot via the same rules engine API.
       - Implements card `2` extra-draw behavior for bots as well.